awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_sns_sample_app/Readme.md

 **Note**: Amazon SNS is a managed service that provides message delivery from publishers to subscribers (also known as producers and consumers).
 For more information, see [What is Amazon SNS?](https://docs.aws.amazon.com/sns/latest/dg/welcome.html).

-To subcribe to a SNS topic, the user enters a valid email address into the web application.
+To subscribe to a SNS topic, the user enters a valid email address into the web application.

 ![AWS Tracking Application](images/pic1.png)